-Ryze Tello drone is primarily designed for entry-level drone enthusiasts and hobbyists who want to learn and enjoy flying without taking out another mortgage on their houses.
+Ryze Tello drone is primarily designed for kids and entry-level drone enthusiasts or hobbyists who want to learn and enjoy flying without taking out another mortgage on their houses.
 Later, they added a TelloEDU version that allows students to program the drone using multiple programming languages (more on this below).

 Design & Build Quality

 Most under $100 drones come with many compromises, and inferior build quality is one of them.
 But in the case of Ryze Tello, this isn’t the case.
 The body is built with high-quality Nylon, which makes the drone extremely lightweight compared to the much denser ABS normally used in other Chinese variants.
-Nylon is also quit shock resistant, which helps a toy category drone that you can safely fly inside (a lot of wall to wall bumps with occasional knocking over of lamps).
+Nylon is also very shock resistant, which helps a toy category drone that you can safely fly inside (a lot of wall-to-wall bumps with occasional knocking over of lamps).

 The four arms have some degree of lateral flexibility which again helps with crashes.

-The main body is two-tone with very minimalist branding on top which produces a great contrast with. both light and dark backgrounds while flying.
+The main body is two-tone with very minimalist branding on top which produces a great contrast. both light and dark backgrounds while flying.

 Motors & Props